ULL-ESIT-PL/babel-learning/doc/parser/top-level.md

 The class `StatementParser` implements the `Statement` parsing.

 The function `parseTopLevel` parses a `program`.
+It receives a `file` node and a `program` node as parameters.
 The `program` parameter is a `N.Program` node that is going to represent the top-level structure of the program.
-It contains the interpreter directive (if any) and the body of the program.
+It will contain the interpreter directive (if any) and the body AST of the program.
+The function returns a `file` node that contains the `program` node, the comments and optionally the tokens of the program.

 ```ts
 export default class StatementParser extends ExpressionParser {